-This printing of DCC #81: The One Who Watches From Below is done under version 1.0 of the Open Gaming License, and the System Reference Document by permission from Wizards of the Coast, Inc.Designation of Product Identity: The following items are hereby designated as Product Identity in accordance with Section 1(e) of the Open Game License version 1.0: Dungeon Crawl Classics, DCC RPG, Mighty Deed of Arms, spell check, Luck check, spellburn, mercurial magic, corruption, disapproval, all spell names, all proper nouns capitalized terms, italicized terms, artwork, maps, symbols, depictions, and illustrations, except such elements that already appear in the System Reference Document
+This printing of DCC #81: The One Who Watches From Below is done under version 1.0 of the Open Gaming License, and the System Reference Document by permission from Wizards of the Coast, Inc.Designation of Product Identity: The following items are hereby designated as Product Identity in accordance with Section 1(e) of the Open Game License, version 1.0: Dungeon Crawl Classics, DCC RPG, Mighty Deed of Arms, spell check, Luck check, spellburn, mercurial magic, corruption, disapproval, all spell names, all proper nouns capitalized terms. italicized terms, artwork, maps symbols, depictions, and illustrations, except such elements that already appear in the System Reference Document

-Designation of Open Content: Subject to the Product Identity designation above, such sections of creature statistics as derive from the SRD are designated as Open Gaming Content.
+Designation of Open Content: Subject to the means the game mechanic and includes the Product Identity designation above, such sections of creature statistics as derive from the SRD are designated as Open Gaming Content. the extent such content does not embody the Product Identity and is an enhancement

-Some of the portions of this book which are delineated OCC originate from the System Reference Document and are copyright © 1999, 2000 Wizards of the Coast, Inc. The remainder of these OGC portions of these book are hereby added to Open Game Content and, if so used, should bear the COPYRIGHT NOTICE "DCC #80: INTRIGUE AT THE COURT OF CHAOS, copyright © 2014 Goodman Games, all rights reserved, visit www.goodman-games.com contact info@goodman-games.com the Coast, Inc. and is Copyright 2000 Wizards of the Coast, Inc ("Wizards").
-All Rights Reserved.
-1. Definitions: (a) "Contributors" means the copyright and/or trademark owners who have contributed Open Game Content; (b) "Derivative Material" means copyrighted material including
+Some of the portions of this book which are delineated OGC originate from the System Reference Document and are copyright © 1999, 2000 Wizards of the Coast, Inc. The remainder of these OGC portions of these book are hereby added to Open Game Content and, if so used, should bear the COPYRIGHT NOTICE "DCC #80: INTRIGUE AT THE COURT OF CHAOS, copyright © 2014 Goodman Games, all rights reserved, visit www.goodman-games.com or contact info@goodman-games.com